msabramo/colorama/README.txt

 Status
 ======

 In development.
-Features described in this documentation might not be implemented yet.
+Some features, as noted below, are not implemented yet.

 Dependencies